 Circus Maximus is a lax subforum, compared to other, more serious aspects of the site, such as C&C and The Smog, where users generally relax.
 Circus is predominantly filled with games of mafia and variations thereof, though other non-Pokémon related leisure activities and games are held, such as Yu-Gi-Oh and Chess.
 Role-playing games and formats can also be experimented and are hosted, such as Philosopher's Stone War.
 With the exception of no-outside-communication mafia games, pretty much all Circus-related activities are held in various IRC channels, usually stated in each game's respective original post.
 To get an understanding of how the mafia system works, all users are required to read the Circus Maximus rules.

 Artists unite!
 Smeargle's Studio is the home all things artsy, from individual painted/digital art threads to the creation of unique Pokémon sprites and banners.
-Some of the most popular threads are community art projects that can range from the creation of a deck of Pokémon-themed cards to a Secret Santa art gift exchange.
+Some of the most popular threads are community art projects that can range from the creation of a deck of Pokémon-themed cards to a Secret Santa art gift exchange, or even the XY Sprite Project!
 Be sure to keep your eyes peeled for the regular contests that are hosted within the forum, the most popular being the Monthly Art Contest (MAC).
 There are also miscellaneous threads where you can express yourself in creative writing, music, or photography as well.
 If you're an artist, be sure to set up an individual art thread (the only condition being your original post must have at least 3 pieces of your own, original art in it).
 Smogon is always looking for great art, and there are a lot of avenues outside of the Studio for our artists to venture into, so keep an open mind when posting your thread!
 Also be sure to visit #smeargle on IRC to chat about all things Smogon art.